v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disabled

 - **Internet Explorer processes notification bar**:
-  This policy setting allows you to manage whether the Notification bar is displayed for Internet Explorer processes when file or code installs are restricted.
-By default, the Notification bar is displayed for Internet Explorer processes.
+  This policy setting allows you to manage whether the Notification bar displays for Internet Explorer processes when file or code installs are restricted.
+By default, the Notification bar displays for Internet Explorer processes.
 If you enable this policy setting, the Notification bar displays for the Internet Explorer Processes.
 If you disable this policy setting, the Notification bar won't be displayed for Internet Explorer processes.
 If you don't configure this policy setting, the Notification bar doesn't display for Internet Explorer Processes.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067139)

   **Default**: Enabled